tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_24/warp_sum.md

 ## Key concepts

-In this puzzle, you'll master:
+In this puzzle, you'll learn:

 - **Warp-level reductions** with `warp.sum()`
 - **SIMT execution model** and lane synchronization
 - **Cross-architecture compatibility** with `WARP_SIZE`